God promised godliness

 - “I can do all things through Christ which strengthens me” (Philippians 4:13).

 And the Lord assures the believers of these blessings saying, “For we have become partakers of Christ if we hold the beginning of our confidence steadfast to the end” (Heb.
 3:14).
-Through constant connection with Christ, the believer shares in the victory and character of his Savior, and may receive of the blessing that are granted to him through Christ’s great sacrifice upon the cross and His ministry as high priest in heaven.
+Through constant connection with Christ, the believer shares in the victory and divine nature of his Savior, and may receive of the blessing that are granted to him through Christ’s great sacrifice upon the cross and His ministry as high priest in heaven.
 His unity with Christ through daily study of the Word and prayer will make this experience possible (Gal.
 2:20).
 “He who abides in Me, and I in him, bears much fruit…” (John 15:5).